 A Chinese stir fry recipe is usually flavored with soy sauce.
 And almost all soy sauce will contain gluten.

 Be sure to use Tamari or a gluten free soy alternative - it will say its gluten free on the label.

-You can serve your healthy stir fry recipe with the usual white steamed rice.
-Or you could try brown steamed rice for a change.
+Serve your healthy stir fry recipe with the usual steamed white rice.

 You could also have your healthy stir fry recipes with fermented quinoa.

 Or a low carb cauliflower rice or mash if you want to cut down on the amount of carbs in your meal.